This post may contain affiliate links. Please see our disclosure policy for more details.

 - Vegetables – cucumber, tomatoes, sweet potato, bell peppers, lettuce, roasted or sauteed vegetables

-You can also serve the wraps as a dipper for curries and soups
+You can also serve the wraps as a dipper for curries, like this butternut squash curry with chickpeas, and soups

 Equipment